gandalops/gandalops.github.io/_pages/index.md

 ---
 layout: home
-title: "👋 Welcome to My DevSecOps Portfolio"
+title: "Welcome to My DevSecOps Portfolio"
 ---

 Hi, I'm **Yogesh Gandal**, an aspiring **DevSecOps Engineer** transitioning from academia and project management into hands-on engineering.